 A hearty fish that won’t fall apart when handled, salmon is well-suited for the grill.
 Grab your favorite bottle of barbecue sauce, a basting brush, and glaze up your fillet as it cooks over hot coals (or on a grill pan indoors).

 Oven-Roasted with Chimichurri Sauce

 Chimichurri makes for a flavorful paste that you can blend together up to a day beforehand for an easy, halibut dinner; the mild flavor of the flaky, white fillet is the perfect vessel for an herbaceous blend of ingredients.
 This recipe tweaks a classic formula for chimichurri, traditionally served with meats, so that it won’t overpower the fish.
-Serve up hot or at room temperature with extra chimichurri paste on the side.

 A thick fillet of halibut is begging to be rubbed in blackening spice.
 Sear both sides of your fillet in a hot pan before baking it through in the oven.
 The tender, white interior of the fish is a beautiful contrast to the crisp, spiced char coating the exterior.

 A Mexican-inspired spice blend of ground cumin, chili, and a hint of smoked paprika is a warm, spicy way to dress up your halibut.
 Pat the fillet dry and season with salt and pepper before applying the rub.
 Bake until the halibut flakes easily with a fork.
 Serve with a wedge of lime and, if you have it, spicy mango salsa.